bergwald/bergwald.github.io/_posts/2022-06-05-neural-networks.md

 A key function of initialization is to break the symmetry between different neurons.
 If all parameters in a given dense layer were initialized with the same constant, they would all compute the same ouputs and receive the same updates.
 Random initialization breaks this symmetry and creates asymmetries that can be tweaked through backpropagation and SGD to train the neural network.

-Typicaly, only the weights are initialized randomly while the biases are set to a heuristically chosen constant.
+Typically, only the weights are initialized randomly while the biases are set to a heuristically chosen constant.

 A simple method of weight intialization is to sample values from a Gaussian probability distribution with mean `0` and a standard deviation of `1`.